dvreeze/yaidom/docs/motivation.rst

 of yaidom:

 * Conciseness is good, but if a small sacrifice in conciseness means much clearer semantics, it may well be worth making the sacrifice
-* In my opinion, it is not good for an API to erroneously suggest transparency
+* In my opinion, it is not good for an API to suggest transparency where there hardly is any transparency (think "leaky abstractions")
 * Power is good, but a good power-to-weight ratio may even be better

 These common themes show that I may be willing to sacrifice a little bit of conciseness or power, if something else can be